Simple Living With Nature

 • 4-5 cloves garlic

-• 2 whole flower heads of dill or 2 sprigs fresh dill, or 1 Tablespoon dill seeds
+• 2 whole flower heads of dill or 2 sprigs fresh dill and 1 Tablespoon dill seeds

 • 1-2 bay leaves